-An investment in us by an employee benefit plan is subject to additional considerations because the investments of these plans are subject to the fiduciary responsibility and prohibited transaction provisions of ERISA and the restrictions imposed by Section 4975 of the Internal Revenue Code and provisions under any federal, state, local, non-U.S. or other laws or regulations that are similar to such provisions of the Internal Revenue Code or ERISA (collectively, "Similar Laws").
-For these purposes the term "employee benefit plan" includes, but is not limited to, qualified pension, profit-sharing and stock bonus plans, Keogh plans, simplified employee pension plans and tax deferred annuities or individual retirement accounts or annuities ("IRAs") established or maintained by an employer or employee organization.
+An investment in us by an employee benefit plan is subject to additional considerations because the investments of these plans are subject to the fiduciary responsibility and prohibited transaction provisions of ERISA restrictions imposed by Section 4975 of the Internal Revenue Code and/or provisions under any federal, state, local, non-U.S. or other laws or regulations that are similar to such provisions of the Internal Revenue Code or ERISA, collectively, Similar Laws.
+For these purposes, the term "employee benefit plan" includes, but is not limited to, qualified pension, profit-sharing and stock bonus plans, Keogh plans, simplified employee pension plans and tax deferred annuities or individual retirement accounts or annuities, or IRAs, and entities whose underlying assets are considered to include "plan assets" of such plans, accounts or arrangements.
 Among other things, consideration should be given to:

-- whether the investment is prudent under Section 404(a)(1)(B) of ERISA and any other applicable Similar Laws; - whether in making the investment, the plan will satisfy the diversification requirements of Section 404(a)(1)(C) of ERISA and any other applicable Similar Laws; - whether the investment will result in recognition of unrelated business taxable income by the plan and, if so, the potential after-tax investment return.
-Please read "Material Federal Income Tax Consequences-Tax-Exempt Organizations and Other Investors."
+- whether the investment is prudent under Section 404(a)(1)(B) of ERISA and any other applicable Similar Laws; - whether in making the investment, the plan will satisfy the diversification requirements of Section 404(a)(1)(C) of ERISA and any other applicable Similar Laws; and - whether the investment will result in recognition of unrelated business taxable income by the plan and, if so, the potential after-tax investment return.
+Please read "Material U.S. Federal Income Tax Consequences-Tax-Exempt Organizations and Other Investors."